atokatly/rails-auth-skeleton/README.md

     bundle install

-Once you run the server you will have the ability to create users using Bcrypt for authorizations.
+Once you run the server you will have the ability to create users, and login and logout using Bcrypt for authorizations.